 More information on financial aide can be found here: https://www.nyu.edu/financial.aid/forms/summer-visitor.html

 Additionally, there are additional fees associated with registration and lab upkeep.
-Last year there was an initial $355 registration fee for first point and $64 registration fee for each additional credit.
-Production courses utilizing the Institute's lab and/or studios had a $260 lab fee in addition to the standard tuition & registration costs.
+There is an initial $396 registration fee for first unit and $65 registration fee for each additional unit.
+Production courses utilizing the Institute's lab and/or studios had a $265 lab fee in addition to the standard tuition & registration costs.

 The cost of non-credit courses is listed in each individual course description on Albert, NYU's registration system.